broadwayinc/skapi-documentation/database/update-record.md

 For record config parameters, you only need to include the parameters you want to update along with the `record_id` parameter.
 All other fields in the record will remain unchanged unless explicitly included in the method call.

-User can only update the `config` of the record if they leave the first argument `data` to `undefined`.
-Then, only the `config` will be updated with the previous data untouched.

 ```js
 let updatedData = {
   newData: "Overwritten with new data."